HRoger/angularpresstheme/README.md

 Really Simple Captcha will not work, because it is not ajax made.

-VI.
-Note about jQuery plugins
+V. Note about jQuery plugins
 ==============================

 ###Foundation jQuery components